KenticoDevTrev/MVCCaching/Documentation.md

 The `DoNotCache` Attribute will bypass the automatic caching that occurs through the IRepository logic found in `CachingRepositoryDecorator.cs`  This is useful if you wish to either not cache, or wish to implement your own caching (using ICacheHelper / Kentico's CacheHelper).

+### CacheDuration Attribute

+The `CacheDuration` Attribute will set the number of minutes an item will be cached.
+If set to 0, caching will be disabled.
+If this is the only attribute (there is no [CacheDependency] nor it return the specified types), and the duration is set to a number greater than 0, then the method will cache with a dummy Dependency Key (random guid).
+This means there will be no way to specifically clear this cache except if you clear the entire cache.

+### CacheNameNoCulture Attribute

+If you add a `[CacheNameNoCulture]` attribute then the Cache Key name will not contain the culture (which exists by default), which will mean that a user requesting this data from a different culture will share the same cache key and cache.
+This should be added for methods calls that are site-agnostic.

+### CacheNameNoSite Attribute

+If you add a `[CacheNameNoSite]` attribute then the Cache Key name will not contain the site name (which exists by default), which means that a user requesting this data from a different site will share the same cache key and cache.
+This should be added for methods calls that are culture-agnostic.

 ### Nuances
 * If you apply custom `CacheDependency` attributes, these will be used only instead of the automatic dependency generation.